-Applications for admission should be filed at as early a date as possible, and not later than May 15th of the year during which admission is sought.
+Applications for admission should be filed at as early a date as possible after January 1 of the year during which admission is sought.
 The applications are passed upon by the Committee on Admissions when received, and a final decision of acceptance or rejection may be reached at any time.
 Successful applicants are required to make a deposit of \$50.00 within a specified time after notification of their admission.
-This deposit is not returnable, but is credited toward the payment of the first tuition, and in the event the student does not matriculate, it is not returnable.
+This deposit is not returnable, but is credited toward the payment of the first tuition, and in the event the student does not matriculate, it is not returnature.

+able.
 Failure to make this deposit within the specified time may cause the applicant to forfeit his place in the school.